openhab/openhab-docs/introduction.md

 The amount of information provided can be overwhelming but don't hesitate to return here to lookup infos.

-When you encounter questions along the way that the docs don't answer for you, the openHAB community is there to help.
+When you encounter questions along the way that the docs don't answer for you, the openHAB community is here to help.

 ## The openHAB Community